mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

 * The free and licensed Mendix Cloud environments of an app are now visualized on the [App Profile](/developerportal/control-center/#apps) page in Control Center.
-* From now on, the free Mendix Cloud environment of an app will be deleted whenever the app is deactivated.
+* From now on, the free Mendix Cloud environment of an app will be deleted whenever the app is deactivated or deleted.

 ### May 19th, 2022